airbytehq/airbyte/airbyte-lib/README.md

 The script will install the python package in the provided directory, and run the connector against the provided config.
 The config should be a valid JSON file, with the same structure as the one that would be provided to the connector in Airbyte.
 The script will exit with a non-zero exit code if the connector fails to run.

 For a more lightweight check, the `--validate-install-only` flag can be used.
 This will only check that the connector can be installed and returns a spec, no sample config required.

+## Contributing

+To learn how you can contribute to AirbyteLib, please see our [AirbyteLib Contributors Guide](./CONTRIBUTING.md).

 ## Changelog